 Hut to Hut Hiking Routes

 The most popular hut-to-hut hiking routes in the Dolomites are the alte vie high routes.
-The easiest and the most popular alta via route is the Alta Via 1, which starts in Lago di Braies/Pragser Wildsee and ends in La Pissa, near Belluno.
+The easiest and the most popular alta via route is the Alta Via 1, which starts in Lago di Braies (Pragser Wildsee) and ends in La Pissa, near Belluno.
+Given the popularity of this route, it’s important to book this trek 9-12 months in advance.

-Learn More: Hut to Hut Hiking in the Dolomites
+Learn More: Self-Guided Hiking Trips in the Dolomites

 If hiking hut-to-hut seems a bit too long, or outside of your comfort zone, you can still overnight in a Rifugio (Hütte in German-speaking South Tyrol), without going on a lengthy multi-day hiking trip.